andkirby/commithook/README.md

 ### How to use configuration layers

-The system load LibHooks/config.xml file at first.
+The system loads LibHooks/config.xml file at first.

 #### Config caching
 In then it will try to load cached file with full merged configuration by path: